 2. The policies specify the qualifications of students appropriate for its programs.

 Modesto Junior College adheres to YCCD Board Policy 5010, which specifies the policy and procedure for admission to the College.
 Furthermore, through the work of several statewide initiatives, the College evaluates how the student population reflects its service area, and whether or not there are equity gaps that need to be addressed (access, assessment and placement, course and degree completion, and transfer velocity).
 (BP 5010; SEP, p.
-13-14)

-While YCCD Board Policy 5010 specifies the policy and procedure for admission to the College, the Admission and Records website further explains admission requirements and the matriculation process to prospective students.
-Access to the College is available for “any person over the age of 18 and possessing a high school diploma or its equivalent.”
+13-14) The Admissions and Records website further explains admission requirements and the matriculation process to prospective students.(http://mjc.edu/studentservices/enrollment/admissions/) Access to the College is available for “any person over the age of 18 and possessing a high school diploma or its equivalent.”
 Furthermore, the YCCD Board Policy 5010 delineates that the College is able to admit provisional, special admittance and apprentice students, as well as international students.
 For programs that have additional admissions requirements, processes are in place to minimize bias and to make fully available policies to prospective students.
 For example, the College has the following programs that demonstrate additional admissions requirements:

-Associate Degree in Nursing
+Associate Degree in Nursing (other associate degrees?)

 Baccalaureate in Respiratory Care